gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 ```

 The dense state enum lets the compiler build a [jump table](https://en.wikipedia.org/wiki/Branch_table), producing one
 indirect jump per state transition.
 A transition stores the next state and continues.
-When a streaming input ends, the
+The function returns without
-function returns without changing `self->state`; the next call resumes at the same point.
+changing `self->state` at the end of a streaming input; the next call resumes at the same point.

 The widget exposes the state transitions.
 Step through the input and watch the cursor, active state, and emitted tokens.
 It models tag and attribute states and simplifies character references: